The mark of a good partner is their ability to listen to a customer’s challenges and identify the most appropriate action to address it.

 But a great partner understands complex processes and can help untangle the knot of problems that arise when those processes are not performing.

 In this case, our customer was one of North America’s premier garage door manufacturers.
-They initially approached Foam Supplies after researching alternative blowing agents to meet new regulatory standards.
+They initially approached FSI after researching alternative blowing agents to meet new regulatory standards.

 To ensure their discontinuous garage door manufacturing operation utilized foam that complied with global environmental accords, the customer chose to adopt a polyurethane foam blown with our patented Ecomate® technology.